1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: 60° ÷ 15 = 4 hours behind GMT → 12 – 4 = 8 am.

-55. The local time at 75° E longitude, when it is 12 noon GMT, will be:
+55. The local time at 75° E longitude, when it is 12 noon GMT, will be_____________.

 A) 3:00 pm